mdbloice/Patch-Augmentation/README.md

 ![simple-patch-aug-example](./DemoImages/patch-augmentation-simple-example.png)

-In the case of the example above, a 25% area patch from Class B is superimposed on to the image from Class A. Its new label is `y = [0.75, 0.25]`.
+In the case of the example above, a 15% area patch from Class B is superimposed on to the image from Class A. Its new label is `y = [0.85, 0.15]`.

 ## Publication
+Publication in review.

+Pre-print availble here: **Patch augmentation: Towards efficient decision boundaries for neural networks**, *arXiv:1911.07922*, Nov.
+2019, <https://arxiv.org/abs/1911.07922>

 Repository made public on the 25th of October 2019.
-Publication in review.